Helpful Hints for Brush Cutter Use and Maintenance

 Always Inspect the Working Area!

 Even the smallest of things can wreak havoc on a cutter.
-Take fence wire as an example, a major killer for brush cutters and very time consuming to remove.
+Take fence wire as an example; this is a major killer for brush cutters and very time consuming to remove.

 Inspect your Brush Cutter Frequently!

 Inspect your brush cutter thoroughly before each use.
 Due to the nature of the industry, every part of the brush cutter will see stress.
 Pay close attention to blades, nuts, and bolts as operators need to replace these parts often.
-Blue Diamond offers genuine replacement bolts and nuts and cutter blade kits that are great to keep on hand in our parts store!
+Blue Diamond® offers genuine replacement bolts, nuts, and cutter blade kits that are great to keep on hand in our parts store!

 Be sure hydraulic connections are free of debris before connecting them.
 Hooking up the hydraulic couplers is an opportunity to introduce dirt and debris into the hydraulic system on your host machine and your cutter, which could lead to further internal problems.